trevorsaudi/trevorsaudi/README.md

 ### Hi there 👋
 - 😄 Have a look at my porfolio ... https://trevorsaudi.com
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Django and Ruby on Rails
 - 📫 How to reach me: ... email: trevorsaudi@gmail.com